Valuation date and the value of benefits

 What is the valuation date?

 The valuation date is the date on which the market value of a gift or inheritance is established.
 The market value is the best price you would get if you sold the item on the open market.
-The valuation date determines the date by which a return must be filed and tax must be paid.
+The valuation date also determines the date by which a return must be filed and tax must be paid.

 The valuation date for a gift is generally the date you receive it.
 The valuation date for an inheritance is the earliest of the following dates: